jahidul96/patao_clone/README.md

 more functinality will be added!!

-# if you want to contribute with me you can give me message in my fb/linkdin.
-or if you want to clone you can give me a dm i will give you the access!
+if you want to contribute with me you can give me message in my fb/linkdin. or if you want to clone you can give me a dm i will give you access!

 Config : NEED to add a env file in root folder and put there your google map api key